cpwr-devops/DevOps-Examples-Doc/docs/advanced_pipelines/helper_classes/readme.md

 # Helper classes

-The helper classes primarily serve as wrapper classes for the use of the different methods used by the plugins.
-Other serve purposes like provided configuration data `PipelineConfig` or preparing `JCL` for one specific execution of a pipeline `JclSkeleton`.
+The helper classes primarily serve as wrapper classes for use by  different methods used by the plugins.
+Other purposes include providing configuration data `PipelineConfig` or preparing `JCL` for a specific pipeline execution `JclSkeleton`.

 ## GitHelper

-The [GitHelper](./GitHelper.md) class serves as a wrapper around the Git SCM plugin and provides the methods
+The [GitHelper](./GitHelper.md) class serves as a wrapper around the Git SCM plugin and provides these methods:

 ### [`GitHelper(steps)`](./GitHelper.md#GitHelper)

-The constructor receives the `steps` from the pipeline to allow use of pipeline step within the class code
+The constructor receives the `steps` from the pipeline to allow use of pipeline step within the class code.

 ### [`checkout(String gitUrl, String gitBranch, String gitCredentials, String tttFolder)`](./GitHelper.md#checkout)

 checks out the branch `gitBranch` in the Git(Hub) repository at `gitUrl`.
-It uses the `gitCredentials` to authenticate, and places the cloned Git repository into the folder `tttFolder` (within the Jenkins workspace).
+It uses the `gitCredentials` to authenticate and places the cloned Git repository into the folder `tttFolder` within the Jenkins workspace.

 ### [`checkoutPath(String gitUrl, String gitBranch, String path, String gitCredentials, String gitProject)`](./GitHelper.md#checkoutPath)